KUCW: KOOG-TV: Early history

-The Federal Communications Commission granted Ogden Television, Inc., a construction permit for a new television station on channel 30 in Ogden on May 25, 1983.
+The Federal Communications Commission (FCC) granted Ogden Television, Inc., a construction permit for a new television station on channel 30 in Ogden on May 25, 1983.
 Ogden Television was a subsidiary of American Communications and Television (AC&T) of Gainesville, Florida, which initially anticipated to put channel 30 into service as an independent station in late 1984.
 Instead, KOOG-TV was constructed in 1985; studios were set up on 16th Street in Ogden.
 After delays, KOOG-TV made a four-hour debut on October 19, 1985; its first day of broadcasting was cut short when a transmitter part burned out and had to be sent back to the factory.
 The station resumed again on November 1.

 The new station struggled to find an audience for a variety of reasons, primarily technical and financial.
 Its transmitter was sited on Little Mountain, and intervening terrain blocked large areas of the Salt Lake Valley from receiving channel 30.
 In December 1986, this was remediated when a translator was installed atop the Beneficial Life Building in Salt Lake City, but the reputation of KOOG as a station that was hard to receive persisted.
 Even in Ogden, cable viewers did not have access to KOOG until July 1986; the station had threatened to sue, claiming that Tele-Communications Inc. (TCI)'s lack of carriage was inflicting "severe economic hardship" because of TCI's "absolute domination of the marketplace", which it said gave it the power to decide which stations "shall live and which shall die".